The Safest Way To Bet On The Bitcoin Boom | OilPrice.com

 DISCLAIMERS

 PAID ADVERTISEMENT.
 This communication is a paid advertisement and is not a recommendation to buy or sell securities.
 Oilprice.com, Advanced Media Solutions Ltd, and their owners, managers, employees, and assigns (collectively “the Company”) has been paid by the profiled company or a third party to disseminate this communication.
-In this case the Company has been paid by BLOC.V ninety four thousand two hundred fifty US dollars for this article and certain banner ads.
+In this case the Company has been paid by BLOC.V ninety-four thousand two hundred fifty US dollars for this article and certain banner ads.
 This compensation is a major conflict with our ability to be unbiased, more specifically:

 This communication is for entertainment purposes only.
 Never invest purely based on our communication.
 Gains mentioned in our newsletter and on our website may be based on end-of- day or intraday data.
 If we own any shares we will list the information relevant to the stock and number of shares here.
-We have been compensated by BLOC.V to conduct investor awareness advertising and marketing for CSE:BLOC.V and OTC:CCCOF.
-Oilprice.com receives financial compensation to promote public companies.
-This compensation is a major conflict of interest in our ability to be unbiased.
+We have been compensated by BLOC.V to conduct investor awareness advertising and marketing for CSE:BLOC.V and OTC:BLKCF.
 Therefore, this communication should be viewed as a commercial advertisement only.
 We have not investigated the background of the company.
 The third party, profiled company, or their affiliates may liquidate shares of the profiled company at or near the time you receive this communication, which has the potential to hurt share prices.
 Any non- compensated alerts are purely for the purpose of expanding our database for the benefit of our future financially compensated investor awareness efforts.
 Frequently companies profiled in our alerts experience a large increase in volume and share price during the course of investor awareness marketing, which often end as soon as the investor awareness marketing ceases.
 The investor awareness marketing may be as brief as one day, after which a large decrease in volume and share price is likely to occur.
-Our emails may contain forward looking statements, which are not guaranteed to materialize due to a variety of factors.

 We do not guarantee the timeliness, accuracy, or completeness of the information on our site or in our newsletters.
 The information in our communications and on our website is believed to be accurate and correct, but has not been independently verified and is not guaranteed to be correct.
 The information is collected from public sources, such as the profiled company’s website and press releases, but is not researched or verified in any way whatsoever to ensure the publicly available information is correct.
-Furthermore, it is certainly possible for errors or omissions to take place regarding the profiled company(s), in communications, writing and/or editing.
+Furthermore, it is certainly possible for errors or omissions to take place regarding the profiled company, in communications, writing and/or editing.

 DISCLOSURE.
 The Company does not make any guarantee or warranty about what is advertised above.
-The Company is not affiliated with, any specific security.
-While the Company will not engage in front-running or trading against its own recommendations, The Company and its managers and employees reserve the right to hold possession in certain securities featured in its communications.
-Such positions will be disclosed AND will not purchase or sell the security for at least two (2) market days after publication.

 The opinions expressed in this article are exclusively those of the author and have in no way been approved or endorsed by BLOC.V.
 This article and the information herein are provided without warranty or liability.

 SHARE OWNERSHIP.
 The owner of Oilprice.com owns shares of this featured company and therefore has an additional incentive to see the featured company’s stock perform well.
 The owner of Oilprice.com will not notify the market when it decides to buy more or sell shares of this issuer in the market, but will not trade on material information that has not been disclosed to the public.
-The owner of Oilprice.com will be buying and selling shares of this issuer for its own profit.
+The owner of Oilpatch.com will be buying and selling shares of this issuer for its own profit.
 This is why we stress that you conduct extensive due diligence as well as seek the advice of your financial advisor or a registered broker-dealer before investing in any securities.

 NOT AN INVESTMENT ADVISOR.
 The Company is not registered or licensed by any governing body in any jurisdiction to give investing advice or provide investment recommendation.
 ALWAYS DO YOUR OWN RESEARCH and consult with a licensed investment professional before making an investment.
 This communication should not be used as a basis for making any investment.